snanda85/snanda85.github.io/about/index.md

 Hi.
 I'm Sandeep Nanda

-I am a programmer by profession, and have a fair share of python experience.
+I am a programmer by profession, and have a fair share of experience with testing as well.
 I do a little bit of everything, but I'm happiest working with Python (with/without Django)

-I like to eat exotic stuff, although there are very less chances of getting it.
+Whenever I can, I like to eat exotic stuff.

 ---